GrooveHacker/fnaf-irl/README.md

 #### Placing the QR Codes

 These QR codes should be displayed evenly throughout the play space, with each in the vicinity of a security camera.
 An animatronic attempting to scan the QR code should be visible to the guard when viewing the camera.

+## How to Play

+Find a room for the guard to be in, and a room for the animatronics to start in.
+These rooms should ideally be at opposite ends of the play space.

+Set up your cameras and QR codes in several areas scattered around the play space, making sure that each QR code is in the vicinity of a security camera.

+### Guard
+Your goal is to complete your tasks on the computer without getting caught by an animatronic.

+Open the browser on your computer and go to this link: `http://localhost:<game server port>/guard`

+Open the browser on your phone and go to this link: `http://<IP address of your computer>:<game server port>/remote`

 ## Start the Game